ChrisMaherLab/PACT/README.md

 | tools | Individual steps in the workflow containing single commands or scripts |
 | example_ymls | Example format for input YAML files using minimal inputs |

-## File Inputs
+## Inputs

 The provided workflows accept a variety of optional and/or required input files.
+Example '.yml' files have been provided in the example_ymls directory, which contain all required inputs.
+Additional inputs are available for additional customization of the pipeline(s), and can be seen in the inputs section of the corresponding CWL file in the pipelines directory.

-Each input file is described below, including how to label the file in an input .yml, the workflows the file is used in, and a brief description.
+Common/required inputs are described below, including how to label the information in an input .yml, the workflows the file is used in, and a brief description.

 <details>
   <summary>Reference Genome Inputs</summary>